Pauline Maier: Early life and education

 Born in St. Paul, Minnesota in 1938 as Pauline Rubbelke, she attended parochial schools.
 Her father was a firefighter and her mother was a homemaker with five children.
 On entering Radcliffe College as an undergraduate, her original ambition was to be in the newspaper business.

 She was a writer on The Harvard Crimson and worked summers at the Patriot Ledger in Quincy, Massachusetts.
 She graduated from Radcliffe in 1960 with a bachelor's degree in history and literature.
 It was on the Crimson that she met her future husband, Charles S. Maier.
 After graduation, they both attended schools at Oxford on fellowships, she as a Fulbright Scholar at the London School of Economics and Political Science.
 After completing their studies, they married and toured Europe together.

 The couple returned to Harvard University to pursue doctoral degrees, Charles in European history, and Pauline in 20th century urban studies in line with her interest in contemporary politics.
 But after taking Bernard Bailyn's "Colonial and Revolutionary America" seminar, she said, "Once you get into the 18th century, you never get out."
-Pauline and Charles earned their PhD degrees at Harvard, and Charles began a career there.
+Pauline and Charles earned their Ph.D. degrees at Harvard, and Charles began a career there.
 They raised two daughters and a son in Cambridge, Massachusetts.
 Maier pursued gardening and cooking at the family weekend home.